tloen/tloen.github.io/_posts/2022-01-10-bias-variance.md

 usemathjax: true
 ---

+_tl;dr it's a Pareto frontier and hence tautological_

 Some recent work in the theory of deep learning has been devoted to understanding the "model-wise double-descent" phenomenon empirically observed in deep models[^openai2019].
 Within certain families of deep models, trained under certain conditions,